 Content and information structure is similar to the navigation patterns.
 A clear content structure makes it easy for users to find and access the information.
 These UX patterns help you arrange the information in a logical order that improves readability and accessibility.
 Examples of content UX patterns include:

-(Reactions that allows users to express how they feel about the content.
+(Reactions that allow users to express how they feel about the content.
 Source: Discord.)

 Social features and components have become an essential part of products for they bring higher engagement and growth.
 Most successful games and apps in the market have features that help users communicate, share, compete and collaborate with other people online.
 Here are some of the common social UX patterns:

-The first and foremost thing is to identify the issue with the design.
-Because patterns are solutions to the problems, and if there’s no problem, applying patterns doesn’t make any sense.
-There are a couple of research methods you can utilize to discover the problems with your design.
+The first and foremost thing is to identify the issue you’re trying to solve.
+Patterns are solutions to problems, and if there’s no problem, applying patterns doesn’t make any sense.
+There are a couple of research methods you can utilize to discover the problem.